Sue Berry MBACP

 I have a wealth of experience and a particular understanding of trauma and complex trauma.
 I began within a drug and alcohol agency and spent many years working with addictions and the underlying trauma.
 I was then asked to set up and coordinate a counselling service within Shrewsbury prison.
 I spent 3 and half years here before the closure of the prison in 2013 and have since concentrated on private practice, my own personal growth and the completion of my qualification as a Certified Advanced Sensorimotor Psychotherapist in April 2017.

-My professional training continues and because of my interest and understanding of parts and of the Self, I am looking forward to beginning the Internal Family Systems (IFS) level 1 in 2021.
+My professional training continues and because of my interest and understanding of parts and of the Self, I am currently enjoying studying various aspects and trainings of Internal Family Systems (IFS).
 It is important to me that my own development and my work as a practitioner is up to date and at the best level I can achieve, and I regularly attend or facilitate workshops, conferences and further training courses.

 By incorporating both a cognitive, body-centered and mindful approach my hope is to offer you the space to talk and explore, whilst encouraging and supporting you to expand your sense of self and enable lasting change.

 My approach and way of being are based on mindfulness.
-For me being in the present moment is an incredible gift and to share and teach this gift to others is a great privilege.
-To compliment this I ensure I have the space and time to appreciate the little things in life, which is helped by my love of macro photography, writing, illustration and of being outside in nature.
+For me being in the present moment is an incredible gift and to share and teaching this gift to others is a great privilege.
+To compliment this I ensure I have the space and time to appreciate the little things in life, which is helped by my love of macro photography, writing, illustration and of being outside walking and trail running in nature.
 I also maintain a daily yoga and meditation practice.

 Making an appointment